 ABOUT US and CONTACTING US

-The editors of CINARC's website are
+The editor of CINARC's website is

 Chuimei Ho 何翠媚 and Bennet Bronson 班臣